jiyong-park/jiyong-park.github.io/_pages/teaching.md

 ---

 ## Special Sessions on Research Methodology
-* Social Science of COVID-19: From the Perspective of Causal Inference (2020 Summer, Korea)
-	* Open online session that reviews empirical studies on socio-economic impacts of COVID-19
-		* Delivered in Korean
-	* [Session website][5]

 * MIS Summer Session 2019 - Experimental Empirical Methods (2019 Summer, KAIST, Korea)
 	* Non-credit session for PhD/MS students (Enrollment 29)